UpgradDec2019/Quora/README.md

 #The project is made using Swagger user interface and the data is stored in the PostgreSQL database.
 Also, the project has been implemented using Java Persistence API (JPA).

+#Build the project in the main directory of the project using "mvn clean install -DskipTests".
+In order to activate the profile setup, move to quora-db folder using "cd quora-db" command in the terminal and then run "mvn clean install -Psetup" command to activate the profile setup.

+Since the database is not mocked, "quora_test.sql" file is given in the stub to create the records in the database to pass all the test cases.
+All the test cases would only pass if you have these records in the database.
+Therefore, before running each test case you need to ensure that the database contains all the records given in "quora_test.sql" file.
+As otherwise, the test case may not pass even if the code implementation is correct.

 #Project Structure

-The project followed a definite structure in order to help the co-developers and reviewers for easy understanding.The main module is divided into three sub-modules —  quora-api, quora-db, and quora-service.
+#The project followed a definite structure in order to help the co-developers and reviewers for easy understanding.The main module is divided into three sub-modules —  quora-api, quora-db, and quora-service.

 1. quora-api